Speak of the Devil (1989 film)

 Speak of the Devil is a 1989 American horror comedy film produced and directed by Raphael Nussbaum from a story by Wally K. Berns.
 It was also released under the name The Ungodly.

+In the film, a phony preacher and faith healer flees from the police in Louisiana.
+He and his greedy wife settle in a derelict house in Los Angeles, initially unaware that it is haunted by demons.
+The wife establishes a Church of Latter Day Sin (LDS) and starts collaborating with the demons, while her increasingly disturbed husband tries to stop her.

 Plot

 Reverend Jonah Johnson is a phony Louisiana Evangelist preacher, whose wife, Isabelle, uses his sermons to fleece their parishioners of their money.
 During his first satellite feed on TV, he pretends to "heal" a man in wheelchair as a man from the IRS watches, but he is soon interrupted by the police with a warrant for his arrest and a redneck father declaring he is the father of his daughter's unborn baby.
-Johnson flees the scene, also chased by the actor who played the phony paraplegic, and is soon caught by a local police officer, who lets him go because it would upset his widowed mother, a loyal Johnson supporter.
+Johnson flees the scene, also chased by the actor who played the phony paraplegic, and is soon caught by a local police officer, who lets him go.
+His arrest would upset the officer's widowed mother, a loyal Johnson supporter.

 Johnson and his wife flee to Los Angeles where they discover a derelict boarded-up house and start to rebuild their phony church.
-As they're buying the house from their realtor Mrs. Wigglesworth, the realtor's son, Bobby, tries to tell them about a cult who murdered a young girl in the house but is shushed up by his mother.
+As they are buying the house from their realtor Mrs. Wigglesworth, the realtor's son, Bobby, tries to tell them about a cult who murdered a young girl in the house but is shushed up by his mother.

 Their first night in the house, the Johnsons encounter a possessed toilet with smoke coming out of it and a gang of "punkers" hiding drugs in the house, who are scared away by Steve Seligman, a police officer.
 Johnson also has dreams of the demonic little girl.
 The next day they hire Mexicans to clean up and restore the house, one of whom is abducted and killed by a demon living in the house, his screams covered up by a power saw.

-The lady realtor soon returns to reveal to Jonah that his check bounced since the IRS froze his bank accounts.
-The IRS agent from Louisiana returns also having tracking down.
+The lady realtor soon returns to reveal to Jonah that his check bounced, since the IRS froze his bank accounts.
+The IRS agent from Louisiana returns, having tracked down the fugitive.
 Broke and needing money, the Johnson's encounter a mysterious woman, Lady Caligari, who gives them a briefcase filled with cash.
 Rabbi Ben Tov, who lives next door warns them from accepting it, but Isabelle sends him away.